xebialabs/blueprints/fragments/docker-compose-cyberark-conjur/README.md

 This blueprint includes the following tools and technologies:

-* Cyberark Conjur
+* CyberArk Conjur
 * Docker

 ## Output

 This blueprint will output:

-* A `docker-compose.yaml` file that will launch the Cyberark Conjur instance
+* A `docker-compose.yaml` file that will launch the CyberArk Conjur instance

 ## Labels

-* Cyberark Conjur
+* CyberArk Conjur
 * Docker